R. Michael Cassidy

 Professor Cassidy served as Associate Dean for Academic Affairs from 2007-2010 and as Associate Dean for Administration and Finance from 1996 to 2002.
+He is currently serving as the faculty director of the Rappaport Center for Law and Public Policy.
 He has twice been awarded the Emil Slizewski prize for distinguished teaching by the graduating class at commencement.

 B.A. magna cum laude, University of Notre Dame

 Spring 2015: International and Comparative Law Concepts, Global Practice Seminar, Kings College Advanced EU Law

 This page links to PDF files.
 Use this link to download Adobe Reader if needed.